Argo residencies provide time and space to develop your practice in a social, supportive, and stimulating environment.

 We offer two types of residency:

-〰️ Self-directed residencies allow you to focus on a project or practice of your own choice.
-They are open year-round, and most residents choose to come for 1-2 months 〰️
+Allow you to focus on a project or practice of your own choice.
+They are open year-round, and most residents choose to come for 1-2 months.

-〰️ Themed residencies draw together a group of creatives working on a particular theme.
-They take place over a set period (usually 3-5 weeks), and can provide a chance to work collaboratively 〰️
+Draw together a group of creatives with similar interests.
+They take place over a set period (usually 3-5 weeks), and can provide a chance to work collaboratively.

 Self-Directed Residency